Whitelisted2/VaxiNO-Pandemic/README.md

 # Instructions for proper functioning of the website
--1.
+- XAMPP
-  -1.1 Install XAMPP on your PC.
-To download it click here(https://www.apachefriends.org/download.html) -1.2 You must then switch on the Apache and MySQL modules in the xampp control panel.
+  - 1.1 Install XAMPP on your PC.
+To download it click here(https://www.apachefriends.org/download.html)
+  - 1.2 You must then switch on the Apache and MySQL modules in the xampp control panel.
--2.
+- 2